chrislattman/blogging-project/docs/terminal-commands/README.md

         ```
         cat base64_encoded.txt | base64 -d > decoded_file
         ```
-    - Emails that have rich content (i.e. they look more sophisticated than a text file) are embedded in HTML format
-        - The embedded HTML can have CSS but not JavaScript

 To replicate this with an email in the "Sent Mail" folder, run